mic0331/eurostatV2/README.md

 1. Clone the repository

-2. Make sure mongodb is running on default port and a db is created with the name `eurostat`.
+2. Make sure mongodb is running on default port and a db is created with the name `eurostatv2`.

 3. In the folder `proprocessing` run